 Here in the U.S., rye bread is typically a rye-wheat mix rather than a true 100% rye bread.
 Rye flour has a lower level of gluten with can prevent breads from rising well, so wheat flour is added to produce a more appealing loaf.
 Depending on the baker you talk to, the rye to wheat ratio can be anywhere from 18-40%.
 In this recipe, I start with 25% sprouted rye flour and 75% sprouted wheat flour, adding more wheat flour as needed to finish the dough.
 To make a dark rye, substitute molasses for the honey.
 I have not tried it yet, but that is the general method used to produce the dark color and flavor.

-It has been such a boon around here to have success using sprouted grain flour in our favorite bread recipes—these sandwich buns were wonderful.
+It has been such a boon around here to have success using sprouted grain flour in our favorite bread recipes—these sandwich buns are wonderful.
 The caraway seeds can be crushed with a mortar & pestle or ground in a spice grinder, depending on personal preference.
 A generous sprinkling of caraway seed and poppy seed on the tops accentuate the rye flavor in these buns, perfect for savory meats.
-Butter and toast the buns on a skillet for a crisp edge that will stand up to any favorite sauce on Reubens, pastrami, tuna salad, turkey burgers, or classic patty melts.
-Our first foodie adventure with them was Reuben Sandwiches with sauerkraut, Swiss cheese, and Russian dressing for St. Patrick’s day—that post is next!
+Butter and toast the buns on a skillet for a crisp edge that will stand up to any favorite sauce on Reubens, pastrami, tuna salad, burgers, or classic patty melts.
+Our first foodie adventure with them was Reuben Sandwiches with sauerkraut, Swiss cheese, and Russian dressing for St. Patrick’s day!

 - 2 cups water 110-115°

 - 1 tablespoon active dry yeast or 1 package

 - ¼ cup honey

 - 1 whole egg white -- lightly beaten, reserved

 - 1 tablespoon caraway seeds, crushed or ground -- plus extra whole seeds for tops